Resident Visiting Scholars

 January 16, 2018 – July 31, 2020

-Joongho Kim is a senior research fellow at the Research Institute for North Korea and Northeast Asia Development at the Export-Import Bank of Korea.
+Dr. Joongho Kim worked as a senior research fellow at the Research Institute for North Korea and Northeast Asia Development at the Export-Import Bank of Korea.
 Prior to his appointment at the Export-Import Bank, Dr. Kim also taught at the University of Hawaii at Manoa and served as a researcher at the Institute of Foreign Affairs & National Security (IFANS) of Korea.

 March 1, 2018- August 19, 2019